mitchbryson/ultrasonic_sight/README.md

 # ultrasonic_sight
-Resources for a Arduino-based workshop on building anultrasonic sight device
+Resources for a Arduino-based workshop on building an ultrasonic sight device.